PDXostc/rvi_v2x_firmware/field-support-manual.md

 `Acquisition time: 46`
 `Acquisition time: 38   `

 The Accelerometer stream is automatically stopped when the test begins.
 As the test progresses a "spinner" ( |, \, -, / ) shows there is test activity, the test automatically repeats, and recovers from errors until it is stopped with "VXMS" command.
-The Accelerometer can then be restarted with VXAE.
+The Accelerometer can then be restarted with "VXAE".

 ## Links and Resources <a name="links-resources"></a>